facebookarchive/hack-langspec/spec/04-basic-concepts.md

 equivalent to `exit(255)`.
 If execution reaches the end of the start-up script via an uncaught exception and an uncaught exception handler was registered by `set_exception_handler`, that is equivalent to exit(0).
-It is unspecified whether object destructors ([§§](14-classes.md#destructors)) are run.
+It is unspecified whether object destructors (§16.9) are run.
 In all other cases, the behavior is unspecified.

 ##The Memory Model
 ###General
-This subclause and those immediately following it describe the abstract memory model used by PHP for storing variables.
+This subclause and those immediately following it describe the abstract memory model used by Hack for storing variables.
 A conforming implementation may use whatever approach is desired as long as from any testable viewpoint it appears to behave as if it follows the abstract model.
 The abstract model makes no explicit or implied restrictions or